Doctor of Ministry

 - Candidates and their supervisors must complete and submit the Higher Degree by Research Annual Progress Report to the Research Student Administrator of the ACT via the postgraduate coordinator in the candidate’s supervising college by the due date.
 Where unsatisfactory progress is reported the Research and Research Studies Committee may require the candidate to ‘show cause’ why candidature should not be terminated.

-- It is the candidate’s responsibility to be aware of and fully comply with all rules and regulations related to the Doctor of Philosophy.
+- It is the candidate’s responsibility to be aware of and fully comply with all rules and regulations related to their course.
 The online version of the ACT HDR Candidate’s Handbook provides the most up to date version of the rules and regulations.

-- The candidates must be aware of the prescribed word limit for PhD theses.
-Theses must be at least 80,000 and no more than 100,000 words in length.
+- The candidates must be aware of the prescribed word limit for theses.
 See Guidelines for Theses in the ACT Higher Degree by Research Handbook.

 - Candidates should expect to submit to the supervisor coherent accounts of the research to date according to the agreed Research Plan.